SimJunYou/CS3245-HW2/README.txt

 == Python Version ==

-I'm (We're) using Python Version <3.8.10 or replace version number> for this assignment.
+We're using Python Version <3.8.10 or replace version number> for this assignment.

 == General Notes about this assignment ==